 This may be true on some level, but the machine that carried Born This Way to the number one spot seems less a holdover from an earlier era than a new paradigm, one in which the album is merely part of a huge campaign to promote an artist (something Ann Powers talked about on Morning Edition on Monday).
 Gaga's fans were given the option to essentially download the album for free, with the hope that a feeling of goodwill would carry over into future investment (in Gaga, Inc. or Amazon or both).
 Where the old one-album-for-$9.99 model might create a base of customers, Gaga's Little Monsters are on board for something more like a subscription model.
 They may not pay full price for the album, but they'll buy a t-shirt, or a concert ticket, and not out of a sense of guilt or obligation.

 The contrast is put into relief by the continued success of the album that Born This Way displaced at the top of the chart.
-Adele's 21 (number two this week, with 126,000 copies sold) has behaved in the marketplace as a miniature version of the way records by huge stars used to: sustained dominance, to the tune of nine non-consecutive weeks at number one, making way for now customary flashes in the pan from Lupe Fiasco, Chris Brown, Britney Spears and Foo Fighters.
+Adele's 21 (number two this week, with 126,000 copies sold) has behaved in the marketplace as a miniature version of the way records by huge stars used to: sustained dominance, to the tune of nine non-consecutive weeks at number one, making way for one-week stints from Lupe Fiasco, Chris Brown, Britney Spears and Foo Fighters.
 (It's been weeks since any of these four albums has graced the top 10.)

 Of course, 21 has sold only a fraction of the albums that previous chart-dominators Mariah Carey, Eminem and even Taylor Swift have managed.
 So what Gaga's trying to do is to merge these two forms of success, to burn bright and long.
 To make herself into a permanent superstar, one who can manage a high level of success at all times, regardless of album release cycles or tour dates.
 She's called herself "a show without an intermission."
 If she can figure out a way to sell tickets, watch out.